Setting objectives for your employee experience (EX) programs can deliver a 1.6x higher impact on your company's performance.

 5. Connectedness is key for the future of EX

-Flexible working, career growth and personalization are the biggest trends expected in the post-COVID ‘semi-virtual work world’.
-The challenge for HR Managers will be effectively connecting staff without the unifying presence of COVID.
+Flexible working, career growth and personalization are the biggest trends expected in employee experience after COVID.
+In this ‘semi-virtual work world’, the challenge for HR Managers will be effectively connecting staff without the unifying presence of COVID.

 While employers previously focused more on employees’ functional needs, COVID disruption saw focus pivoting more onto emotional needs.
 Balancing both will be necessary in times of continual remote work and digital transformation.